bowman2001/perplexdoc/content/doc/basic/headings/index.md

 6. `###### Small Paragraph Heading`

-Usually we don’t apply the full hierarchy on moderate sized pages, because too much structure is confusing.
-And we may skip some levels and use paragraph headings inside of sections for example.
+Usually we don’t want to apply the full hierarchy on moderate sized pages, because too much structure is confusing.
+And for an appropriate layout, it’s often desirable to skip one or two levels and use paragraph headings inside of sections.
+But this is going against recommended HTML guidelines.
+Headings should be used strictly in their descending order, because screen readers and other automatic interpreters get confused otherwise.

+To follow this recommendation _and_ skip headings visually, we need heading [attributes][attr].

+### Paragraph Headings

+We can style any heading like a _paragraph heading_ with the [attribute][attr] `{.h-p}`.
+For the probably rare occasions we need to style a heading as a _small paragraph heading_ we need an additional attribute: `{.h-p .h-p-s}`.

 ### Special Headings

-When we want to highlight a heading, that contains some *warning* or an important *information* or *tip*, we can use these [attributes][attr]: `{.h-warn}`, `{.h-info}`, `{.h-tip}`
+When we want to highlight a heading, that contains some _warning_ or an important _information_ or _tip_, we can use these [attributes][attr]: `{.h-warn}`, `{.h-info}`, `{.h-tip}`

 A warning paragraph starts with a heading like this: